SERVICE CREDIT and What it Means to You

 Refunded: If you had previous SERS service credit and received a refund of your contributions for this previous service after you left employment, you may restore this service credit.

-In order to purchase this credit, you must have returned to employment covered by SERS, STRS, OPERS, OP&F, or the Ohio HPRS, for at least 18 months.
+In order to purchase this credit, you must have returned to employment covered by SERS, STRS, OPERS, OP&F, or the Ohio HPRS, and earned at least 1.50 years of service credit.
 The cost of the purchase is the amount of your contributions for the contributing service, and interest from the month of the original refund to the date of payment.